ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 News
 ======
-**2022.11.11** &emsp; Finished my 4-months internship at <a target="_blank" href="https://www.nuro.ai/">Nuro (Mountain View, California)<a/>, an robotics company developing autonomous delivery vehicles.
+**2022.07.25 - 2022.11.11** &emsp; Working as a PhD research scientist intern at <a target="_blank" href="https://www.nuro.ai/">Nuro (Mountain View, California)<a/>, a robotics company developing autonomous delivery vehicles.
+I enjoy working with so many smart and brilliant people at Nuro!

 **2022.06.01** &emsp; Visiting Professor Kostas Daniilidis <a target="_blank" href="http://users.umiacs.umd.edu/~yiannis/"> and the **GRASP Lab at the University of Pennsylvania**!
 It was amazing to learn from so many researchers working in event camera research!

 **2022.05.31** &emsp; Visiting Professor Yiannis Aloimonos and Dr Cornelia Fermüller at **RPG Lab at the University of Pennsylvania**!
 It was amazing to learn from so many researchers working in event camera research!

-**2022.05.23**
-Attending ICRA2022 in person!!!
+**2022.05.23** &emsp; Attending ICRA2022 in person!!!
 Finally meeting so many great researchers!
 I have learned so much!!!

 Research
 ======